-Furthermore, we conduct ablation experiments to understand the effectiveness of each of CHCF’s designs and auxiliary behavior.
-Particularly, we introduce the following model variants: \begin{itemize} \item CHCF-O. We replace our loss function with the regression loss in Eq.\ref{equ:regress_loss}.
+Furthermore, we conduct ablation experiments to understand the effectiveness of each of our designs and auxiliary behavior.
+In particular, we introduce the following variants: 1) CHCF-O. It replaces our loss function with the regression loss in Equation \ref{equ:regress_loss}.
 For positive interactions, we regress their likelihood to 1 and for negative interactions, we regress their likelihood to 0.
-With GMF as the basic model, we use different prediction layers ($h_k$) of each behavior, which are randomly initialized and independent. \item CHCF-H. We replace the hinge loss with weighted regression loss in CHCF. \item CHCF-U. Here the bound matrices $S$ and $T$ are only featured by the item heterogeneity matrix $\mathbf{H}$ and all the users share the same bound for each item-behavior pair. \item CHCF-I. Here the bound matrices $S$ and $T$ are only featured by the user heterogeneity matrix $\mathbf{G}$ and all the items share the same bound for each user-behavior pair. \item CHCF-V. Here we remove the view behavior information and use cart data as the only auxiliary behavior data. \item CHCF-C. Here we remove the cart behavior information and use view data as the only auxiliary behavior data. \end{itemize}
+With GMF as the basic model, we use different prediction layers ($h_k$) of each behavior, which are randomly initialized and independent.
+2) CHCF-H. It replaces the hinge loss with weighted regression loss in CHCF.
+3) CHCF-U. The threshold matrices $S$ and $T$ are only featured by the item heterogeneity matrix $\mathbf{H}$ and all the users share the same threshold for each item-behavior pair.
+4) CHCF-I. The threshold matrices $S$ and $T$ are only featured by the user heterogeneity matrix $\mathbf{G}$ and all the items share the same threshold for each user-behavior pair.
+5) CHCF-V. It deletes the records of view behavior and merely utilizes the cart records as auxiliary information.
+6) CHCF-C. It deletes the records of cart behavior and merely utilizes the view records as auxiliary information.